LanguageMachines/bp-som/README.md

 * Ton Weijters for coining and developing the BP-SOM idea and for graciously allowing the code to be revived;
 * Eric Postma and Jaap van den Herik for support and discussions, and co-writing some of the original papers;
-* The Language Machine team (the Lamas) for moral support.
+* The Language Machine team (the Lamas) for the revival of the project 20 years later.